What Qualifies as Valid Proof of Insurance

 Many states impose license suspension for repeated proof of insurance violations or if you cannot demonstrate coverage when required.
 Suspension periods typically range from 30 days to one year depending on violation history and state laws.

 Registration suspension prevents you from legally operating your vehicle until you restore compliance.
-This requires paying reinstatement fees (often $50–$300), providing proof of current insurance, and sometimes filing SR-22 certificates for high-risk violations.
+This requires paying reinstatement fees (often $50–$300), providing proof of current insurance, and sometimes filing SR-22 certificates.
+Learn more about state-mandated insurance requirements and penalties in your state.

 Vehicle Impoundment Risk